Fulgione-group/ParaMask/README.md

 ## Example files

-Can be reproduced by running example scripts above, also located the scripts folder
+Can be reproduced by running example scripts above, also located in the scripts folder

 Folders:
 1. **Input**